AriaTheCurseling/obsidian/Cooking Rougelite/Ability Ideas/Claws Out.md

-You cut [[ingredients]] twice as fast.
-Ingredients are slowly cut while you're holding them.
+You cut [[ingredients]] twice as fast and are slowly cut while you're holding them.